j4y/developerportal/pages/platforms/ios.md

 * 	AssetsLibrary.framework
 * 	libc++.dylib

-For an example on how to do this, see the [AffdexMe](https://github.com/Affectiva/ios-sdk-samples) source example.
+For an example on how to do this, see the <a href=https://github.com/Affectiva/ios-sdk-samples target=_blank>AffdexMe</a> source example.

 ## Using the SDK